 Fax Number: 973-287-6792

-We provide a complete range of audiology, hearing aid, and speech-language therapy services for children and adults of all ages.
+We provide Essex County with a complete range of audiology, hearing aids, hearing tests, and speech-language therapy services for children and adults of all ages.

 We accept Medicare and participate with Horizon, Aetna, Cigna, United, Oxford, and many other insurance carriers.
 Unless required by your insurance, you do not need a referral from a physician to receive our services.
 Our friendly and helpful office manager will be happy to assist you to determine your specific insurance coverage and procedures that need to be followed.
 We also accept referrals from School Districts, NJ Division of Disability, Division of Vocational Rehabilitation Services, Workers Compensation and many Union and insurance hearing aid plans.

-All services are provided by NJ licensed and nationally certified audiologists and speech language pathologists who hold either a Masters or Doctorate degree in their field.
+All services are provided by NJ licensed and nationally certified Essex County audiologists and speech-language pathologists who hold either a Masters or Doctorate degree in their field.
 All hearing aid related follow up is with an audiologist, not a technician.

 We pride ourselves on the comprehensive evaluations and our professional interaction with referring physicians, including neurologists, pediatricians, pediatric neurologists, developmental pediatricians, gerontologists, family practitioners, general practitioners, and otolaryngologists.
 We also pride ourselves on our educational audiology program and our ability to interact and provide suggestions to teachers and child study team members regarding classroom management and intervention (therapy) strategies to help their students.

-Our hearing aid services begin with an assessment of how your hearing loss is affecting your ability to communicate, how it is affecting your social life, your interaction with family members, and your work performance.
+The hearing aid services we offer to Essex County begin with a full hearing test to assess your ability to communicate and interact with your family members, social life and work performance.
 We find that hearing aids are not for everyone.
 However, learning how to enjoy a great quality of life despite hearing limitations is an important resource our audiologists can provide for your benefit.
 Please visit our hearing aids Roseland page to learn more.

-Our NJ licensed and nationally certified speech-language pathologists (also known as speech therapists or SLPs) evaluate and treat a wide range of speech and language disorders among both children and adults.
+Our NJ licensed and nationally certified speech-language pathologists (also known as speech therapists or SLPs) evaluate and treat a wide range of speech and language disorders among both children and adults in Essex County.
 Evaluations and therapy are covered by Medicare for adults over age 65 and by most commercial plans for younger adults and children.
 Typically, we see children as early as 18 months of age, and adults at any age.
 Our friendly and helpful staff will help you determine if you have coverage for our services and help guide you through the process.
 Please visit our speech therapy Roseland page to learn more.

 Social Skills Groups

-The benefits of developing social skills in everyday activities are imperative to a person’a ability to communicate appropriately in social settings.
+The benefits of developing social skills in everyday activities are imperative to a person’s ability to communicate appropriately in social settings.
 The group specifically focuses on: Social Interactions, Social Thinking, Emotions, and Conversational Skills.
 Please visit our social communication groups page to learn more.